kazmikpi1-sudo/kazmikpi1-sudo/README.md

 ## Trying to make complex football data simple ⚽📊

 Here are the resources I’m learning from and building on (dashboards, articles, papers, and tools).
 They’re grouped by format for quick browsing. 🧭
+Repositories are grouped in starred section. ⭐

 ---